Daulton Jefferies

-Daulton Compton Jefferies (born August 2, 1995) is an American professional baseball pitcher in the Oakland Athletics organization.
-He played college baseball for the California Golden Bears.
-He was selected by the Athletics with the 37th overall pick of the 2016 Major League Baseball draft and he made his major league debut in 2020.
+Daulton Compton Jefferies (born August 2, 1995) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Oakland Athletics, San Francisco Giants, and Pittsburgh Pirates.

+Jefferies played college baseball for the California Golden Bears and was selected by the Athletics with the 37th overall pick of the 2016 MLB draft.
+He made his MLB debut in 2020 and pitched for the Athletics through the 2022 season.

-Career
+Amateur career

-Jefferies attended Buhach Colony High School in Atwater, California, where he both pitched and played shortstop.
-As a junior in high school, Jefferies was named the Most Valuable Player award in the Central California Conference after pitching to a 8–0 win–loss record with a 1.26 earned run average and putting up a .366/.480/.505 slash line.
-In Jefferies's senior season, he went 10-2 with a 0.92 earned run averge and a school-record 142 strikeouts, again taking home the conference's Most Valuable Player award.
-Jefferies had initially verbally committed to play baseball for Stanford University during the summer of his junior year of high school, but the offer fell through and Jefferies was forced to find another school, eventually deciding on the University of California, Berkeley.
+Jefferies attended Buhach Colony High School in Atwater, California, where he played as a pitcher and shortstop.
+As a junior in high school, Jefferies was named the most valuable player award in the Central California Conference after pitching to a 8–0 win–loss record with a 1.26 earned run average and hitting to a .366/.480/.505 slash line.
+In Jefferies's senior season, he went 10–2 with a 0.92 earned run average and a school-record 142 strikeouts, again taking home the conference's Most Valuable Player award.
+Jefferies had initially verbally committed to play baseball for Stanford University during the summer of his junior year of high school, but the offer fell through and Jefferies committed to the University of California, Berkeley.

 As a freshman for the California Golden Bears in 2014, Jefferies started 15 games, finishing the year 2–8 with a 3.45 earned run average and 58 strikeouts in a team-high 92 2/3 innings.
 Jefferies' sophomore season saw both his record and earned run average improve, as he appeared in 14 games, starting 13, and went 6–5 with a 2.92 earned run average, enough to warrant a First Team All-Pac-12 selection.
 The summer after his sophomore season, Jefferies was a member of the USA Baseball Collegiate National Team, and played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.